esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/01-why-work-in-teams.md

 - Working group: a group with at least some common goals.
 - Team: a group of people who act together to achieve common goals.
 Often, a group of individuals first form a working group.
 Then, they become a team.
-  Read more about differences between working groups and teams [here](https://ec.europa.eu/eusa/ebooks/wit-en/book.html#chapter02).
+  As opposed to working groups, teams have collective responsibility, leadership, and achievements.
+Read more about differences between working groups and teams
+  [here](https://ec.europa.eu/eusa/ebooks/wit-en/book.html#chapter02).

 ![team continuum](../fig/team_continuum.png)